malwaredetective/LOLBAS-MCP/README.md

 ## MCP Tools

 ### list_binaries
-Return a list of all binaries/scripts found within the LOLBAS project.
+Return a list of all binaries/scripts found within the LOLBAS API.

 ```json
 {